kartoFlane/superluminal2/skels/common/readme_editor.txt

 	On OSX, you can select 'FTL.app', since the resources are inside it.

 	In most cases, this should be located automatically.

+	The editor reads data directly from the game's files, so any mods you have installed will show up in the editor.